 I was overwhelmed when I saw my first published work in the magazines I used to read as a teenager.
 These successes pushed me more.
 My three-year apprenticeship as a photographer in Stuttgart helped me to become more professional.

-Today I feel extremely blessed to have a job that combines my passions for outdoor sports and photography.
+Today I feel extremely blessed to have a job that combines my passion for outdoor sports and photography.
 As a freelance photographer, I have the opportunity to travel to the most exciting spots all over the world and to work with fantastic athletes.
 Catching the one moment that defines the whole movement is what inspires me.
 My motivation is to go out there and capture the essence of action sports – hunting the perfect moment, scenery, mood and light.